openzfs/openzfs-docs/docs/Performance and Tuning/Hardware.rst

       write-out, ZFS will detect it, but it might not be able to correct it.
    -  Recovery from such an event will depend on what was corrupted.
-In the worst, case, a pool could be rendered unimportable.
+In the worst case, a pool could be rendered unimportable.

       -  All filesystems have poor reliability in their absolute worst case bit-flip failure scenarios.
 Such scenarios should be